-To mark the UN International Day for the Elimination of Violence against Women, the Secretary General stresses the need to learn lessons from the first lockdowns this past spring, to face increasing calls to domestic violence hotlines since new restrictions have been put into place in much of Europe.
-In an article published today, she also addresses increasing online forms of sexual harassment, such as stalking and sexting, as more people stay online at home.
+To mark the UN International Day for the Elimination of Violence against Women, the Secretary General stressed the need to learn lessons from the first lockdowns this past spring, to face increasing calls to domestic violence hotlines since new restrictions have been put into place in much of Europe.
+In an article published on 24th November, she also addressed increasing online forms of sexual harassment, such as stalking and sexting, as more people stay online at home.

 The first COVID-19 lockdowns this past spring led to many Council of Europe member states reporting record increases in domestic abuse.
 Although current lockdowns in most countries are less restrictive by comparison, national domestic violence hotlines again are reporting dramatic increases in distress calls.